10 Fun Classroom Activities to Boost Student Engagement

 Ask the whole class to enter their own description using adjectives and play guess who.
 This is a learning process for self-awareness in learners but also for trying to match other students to their own descriptions.
 You can use our guess who template for the kids to engage them.

 To increase student engagement you can set SMART goals with them.
 This will pique their interest and improve their investment and performance across the semester.
-Use our worksheets graphic organizers here to outline what your students are working towards across a certain time period.
+Use Kami’s SMART Goals Graphic Organizers to outline what your students are working towards across a certain time period.
 When their concentration or commitment might be lacking use this worksheet to remind them of the end goal.

 4. Get talking